 2. With everyone out of the city, it might be the time to finally be a tourist.
 City Sights NY offers a boat tour with amazing views of the NY skyline & iconic landmarks.
 There are convenient hop-off stops, allowing you to explore different areas of city.

 3. Head to Brooklyn for the annual West Indian American Day The event brings hundreds of marchers in bright feathered costumes, vendors selling authentic Caribbean cuisine and live music throughout the day.
 It draws a huge crowd, so get there early for a good view.

 4. The Unicycle Festival is scheduled to bring one-wheel madness to the city.
 Events include long distance rides, unicycle hockey and an area for people interested in learning how to ride.
 The festival’s main event takes place Sept.
-2 and 3 at Governor’s Island.
+1 and 2 at Governor’s Island.

 5. See exhibitions from artists all over the world at the Washington Square Outdoor Art exhibit.
 The twice-a-year event dates back to 1931 when Jackson Pollock and Willem de Kooning set up their works on the sidewalk in a last-ditch attempt to pay the rent.
 Now, artists present their work for the opportunity to win cash prizes in various categories.

-6. Join other bicycle enthusiasts for a Central Park Moonlight Ride.
+6. Join other bicycle enthusiasts for a Critical Mass Monthly Riden.
 Held on the first Friday of every month, the ride has been described by the New York Press as “easy, unqualifiable magic.”
-Riders meet at 10 p.m. in Columbus Circle.
+Riders meet at 7p.m. in Union Square.
 Lights and a helmet are recommended.

 7. Experience Brazilian culture during the Brazilian Independence Day celebrations.
 Held in Little Brazil (West 46th St.), the festival includes live music, dancing and food vendors.
 Expect a huge crowd to join in the celebrations.